jolson615/tech-exchange-2021/u2-python-unit-testing/raising-errors.md

 ```

 #### Helpful Questions
 Why raise these errors at all?
-Won’t they come up on their own if there is a problem.
+Won't they come up on their own if there is a problem.
 * Some errors may go unnoticed.
 For example, its possible to multiply a string by an integer (though rarely desirable).
-It’s preferable to always catch errors.
+It's preferable to always catch errors.
 * You can customize your error message to allow for more accurate tracing.
 Why add doc strings to a function?
 * Doc strings allow other developers to use functions you create more effectively